 The chapel building can be seen in aerial photographs in 1956 and 1962.
 By the late 1960s it was reported to be in a poor condition and beyond economic repair.
 It was scheduled to be closed on March 31st 1968, and the Libraries Committee proposed that it be demolished as soon as possible after closure.
 In the event the building and contents were destroyed in a fire on March 29th.
 Owing to the close proximity of a children's playground to the burnt-out building, the Council approached the Church authorities for agreement to early demolition.

 The children's playground was added in the late 1960s, the original faculty from the Bishop of Llandaff for the garden of rest scheme having been extended in 1965 to permit this.
 Subsequently the whole ground was cleared to make an open space, and there was an adventure playground, seen in the 1981 aerial photograph.
 In late 1979 the Council entered discussions with the Church In Wales about placing an adventure centre on the Garden of Remembrance site.
 Representations had been received from groups in Adamsdown on the need for a play area for children.
-The Church authorities raised no objection to the adventure centre development, subject to no digging being undertaken, and the Leisure and Amenities Committee decided that the surface of the Garden of Remembrance would be levelled.
+The Church authorities raised no objection to this development, subject to no digging being undertaken, and the Leisure and Amenities Committee decided that the surface of the Garden of Remembrance would be levelled.
 Subsequently agreement was received from the Church authorities to construct an adventure centre building (which was to be transferred from Anderson Place, Adamsdown) and to undertake excavations.
 By December 1980 this work was proceeding on site.
 The completed centre was expected to be open during the week beginning 5th April 1982.